 Do you have a heart for supporting single Mom scholarships.
 If you would like to make a donation to our scholarship fund, you can email us at ZontaFortCollins@gmail.com.
 Thank you for your support of single Mom's in our community.

 Zonta Says No 2017

-This year theme was Sex Trafficking and there were many speakers as follows:
+This year theme was Sex Trafficking and there were many speakers on this topic.

 "Violence against women is not a women’s issue, but a societal issue.
 It is often rooted in misinterpretations of history, inadequate laws, culture and religion, but can also be based on social structures and traditional ideas of feminine and masculine identities.
 Violence against women is most frequently about power and control, and we know its consequences to women’s physical, mental and reproductive health.
 As Zontians, and with Conviction, Commitment and Courage, we will defend and preserve the right to equality and to a life free of violence for all."

-Maria Jose Landeira Oestergaard, Denmark, is President of Zonta International and the Zonta International Foundation
+Maria Jose Landeira Oestergaard, Denmark, is a former President of Zonta International and the Zonta International Foundation